V993/LegislativeDataAnalytics/server/README.md

 Contains voting records for each representative in NYC City Council.
 Used in our algorithm to determine politican similarity based off of voting histories.
 In the proximity-calculation directory, you'll find the C++ scripts we use to calculate distance between representatives.

-### The following routes uses data from the Open Legistration API
+### The following routes use data from the Open Legistration API
 /info-apis/council-member-info\
 Responds with the information of a city counciler member with given name\
 Usage example:  http://206.81.7.63:5000/info-apis/council-member-info?name=Margaret%20Chin